xuwang/docker-dev/README.md

 ### Overview

-We are going to use a Ubuntu Vagrant VM as Docker host and manage the following applications in the docker environment:
+We are going to use a Ubuntu Vagrant VM as Docker host and us an orchestration script to manage the following applications in the docker environment:

 * Private local docker registry
 * Zookeeper - Zookeeper service